In the Colors tab you can create color swatches, powerful color schemes, and configure Buyer Side colors.

-To make use of HLS colors start by selecting the same color for different features or elements and then manipulate them with the HLS sliders that appear when the HLS button below the color is selected.
-One can then change:
+To make use of HLS colors, start by selecting the same color for different features or elements and then manipulate them with the HLS sliders that appear when the HLS button below the color is selected.
+You can then change:

-Hue - The color angle.
-Will shift the a color relative to the actually selected one.
+Hue - the color angle.
+Will shift a color relative to the currently selected one.

-Below is an example where we selected blue as the Fill-Color Swatch and selected the same color for the stroke, but manipulated it with the HLS sliders to be a lighter blue.
+Below is an example where we selected blue as the fill-color swatch and the same color for the stroke, but manipulated it with the HLS sliders to be a lighter blue:

-Below is the same example, but where a Buyer changed the color to pink.
-Note that as it is HLS color manipulation, only one color is allowed to change.
-But changing the main color to pink now automatically changes the light blue to light pink as well.
+Below is the same example as above, but now the buyer changed the color to pink.
+Note that as it is HLS color manipulation, only one color is allowed to change but changing the main color to pink now automatically changes the light blue to light pink as well!

-Printess suports the use of color pickers which store their color value as a hex value in the clipboard (e.g. ColorZilla plugin for Chrome).
-Just pick a color and then select a frame containg a shape or a single-line-text or path-text now press CTRL + V and the text or shape will use the picked color as custom color.
+Printess supports the use of color pickers which store their color value as a hex value in the clipboard.
+Just pick a color and then select a frame containing a shape, Single Line text, or Path on Text and press CTRL + V and the text or shape will use your selected color as a custom color.

-Of course you can copy any color like “#FFAA12” into your clipboard and paste it into the selected frame.
-It will apply the color to the primary colors of all selected frames.
+Of course, you can copy any color like “#FFAA12” into your clipboard and paste it into the selected frame.
+Printess will then apply the color to the primary colors of all selected frames.